sinch/docs/docs/conversation/conversation.md

 #### Channel recipient identity

 A **channel recipient identity** is an identifier for the [**contact**](doc:conversation#contact) for a specific channel.
 E.g. an international phone number is used as identifier for _SMS_ and _RCS_ while a PSID (Page-Scoped ID) is used as the identifier for _Facebook Messenger_.

 Some channels use app-scoped channel identity.
-Currently, Facebook Messenger and Viber are using app-scoped channel identities which means contacts will have different channel identities for different [**apps**](doc:conversation#app).
+Currently, Facebook Messenger and Viber Bot are using app-scoped channel identities, which means contacts will have different channel identities for different [**apps**](doc:conversation#app).
 For Facebook Messenger this means that the contact channel identity is associated with the [**app**](doc:conversation#app) linked to the Facebook page for which this PSID is issued.

 A **channel recipient identity** has the following configurable properties: